afsa/super-detector-py/docs/source/install.rst

 Using Anaconda / Miniconda (recommended)
 ----------------------------------------

 Open a terminal with ``conda`` available (called Anaconda Prompt on Windows) and navigate to the root of the SuperDetectorPy repository.
-Run the following commands to setup the environment and install dependencies
+Run the following commands to setup the environment and install dependencies:

 .. code-block:: bash